-The Financial Audit Division is responsible for auditing all State departments, agencies and colleges and universities.
+The Financial Audit group is responsible for auditing all State departments, agencies and colleges and universities.
 Both State funds and federal grants are audited.
 These audits are conducted in accordance with generally accepted auditing standards, Government Auditing Standards, and the Single Audit Act to determine the reliability of financial statements, the effectiveness and adequacy of internal controls, and the degree of compliance with legal and contractual requirements.

 The Local Government Division ensures uniform accounting, budgeting, and financial reporting by Utah’s local governments.
 This is done by providing consultation, budget forms, and uniform accounting guidelines and services for counties, municipalities, school districts, and local districts.

 The Division reviews independent audits of all units of local government for compliance with reporting standards and conformity with generally accepted accounting principles and State law.
-The Division also presents training to local government officials and to CPA’s conducting governmental audits.
+The Division also provides training to local government officials and to CPA’s conducting governmental audits.